-Insulin is a hormone that has many functions.
-Among others, it regulates glucose levels in blood, allows for energy carb usage, stimulates protein synthesis (building muscle), inhibits protein catabolism (muscle decomposition), stimulates lipogenesis (storing fat), inhibits lipolisis (decomposition of fat).
-It's also the hormone that makes you feel „full“.
+Insulin is a hormone with numerous functions in the body.
+Among others, it regulates glucose levels in blood, allows for the use of energy from carbohydrates, stimulates protein synthesis (building muscle), inhibits protein catabolism (muscle breakdown), stimulates lipogenesis (storing fat), inhibits lipolysis (fat breakdown).
+It's also the hormone that makes you feel full.

-One of the basic misconceptions about insulin is that it's essential for storing fat.
-It's not.
-Hormone-sensitive lipase (HSL) is the enzyme responsible for fat decomposition, and insulin inhibits it.
-But so do fats.
-Result – even with no carbs, if there's no calorie deficit, you won't lose weight.
+One of the basic misconceptions about insulin is that it's essential for fat accumulation.
+It is not.
+Hormone-sensitive lipase (HSL) is the enzyme responsible for fat metabolism, and insulin inhibits it.
+But so does fat.
+Result – even with no carbs, without calorie deficit you won't lose weight.

-Another misconception is that minimizing carb intake will significantly reduce the level of insulin (if you even needed to do that).
+Another misconception is that minimizing carbohydrate intake will significantly reduce the levels of insulin (if you even needed to do that).
 Many people don't know that protein intake causes a significant insulin release.
 So, if you want low levels of insulin (and you shouldn't), eat a low carb low protein diet.
 I won't be held responsible for the consequences.

-The third misconception, of equal importance, is that carbs cause a chronic elevation of insulin levels.
-These are almost without exception a consequence of obesity and a large quantity of fatty tissue in the body.
-The result is the diminished sensitivity of cells to insulin – creating insulin resistance.
-In order to compensate for low efficiency of insulin, the body releases it more and more, and this leads to problems.
+The third misconception, of equal importance, is that carbohydrates cause a chronic elevation of insulin levels.
+These are almost without exception a consequence of obesity and a large quantity of fat depots in the body.
+The result is the diminished sensitivity of cells to insulin action – creating insulin resistance.
+In order to compensate for low efficiency of insulin, the body releases more and more of it, and this is what leads to problems.

-If you have chronic high levels of insulin and sugar in your blood, it's certainly recommended to lower them.
-LCHF is one of the diet ways that works in this regard, and there are certain indications it does so better than high carb diet.
+If you have chronicly high levels of insulin and sugar in your blood, it's certainly recommended to lower them.
+LCHF is one of the diet ways that works in this regard, and there are some indicationss it does so better than high carbohydrate diet.
 But considering the difficulties of adhering to this type of diet, as well as potential health risks, I wouldn't recommend it as the first choice.

 Insulin is not your enemy.
 Insulin is not the cause of weight gain.